Have you wondered how to use humor effectively in speeches?

 What gets a laugh?
 What doesn't, and why?

-It's tricky!
-Most of us, myself included, would like to be able to effortlessly entertain as well as inform.
-We know and appreciate the gifts that using humor brings.
-There's rapport with your audience; their bright-eyed eagerness to hear what you have to share, their easy readiness to laugh, the way they lean forward to catch your next comment ...
+Most of us, myself included, want to effortlessly entertain as well as inform.
+We know and appreciate the gifts humor brings.
+There's audience rapport; their bright-eyed eagerness to hear what you have to share, their easy readiness to laugh, the way they lean forward to catch your next comment ...

-Here's some suggestions to avoid the pain of not being funny when you intended to be.
+Suggestions to avoid the pain of not being funny when you intended to be

 And for those of you who are unsure whether or not to risk adding a laugh - The benefits of using humor in a speech.

 Plan your humor around your audience.